Co-host of “Good Morning Siouxland” and Morning News

 I started working part time on KSUX and KSCJ and have worked just about every shift our stations have to offer.
 Now, I am proud to be the Program and Sports Director of KSCJ.
 I grew up listening to KSCJ especially Jim Zabel, Gary Dolphin and the Iowa Hawkeyes.

-I have been the play-by-play announcer for Briar Cliff University, NAIA Women’s Division II National Basketball Tournament broadcasts, and Supersports high school football and basketball on KSCJ.
-I also serve as the host of “Talk Hawks” with Brian and Dan Vakulskas on Wednesday nights during the football season from 6-7p
+I have been the cheap buy viagra play-by-play announcer for Briar Cliff University, NAIA Women’s Division II National Basketball Tournament broadcasts, and Supersports high school football and basketball on cialis soft tabs 10 mg KSCJ.
+I also serve as the host of “Talk Hawks” with Brian and on line perscription for viagra Dan Vakulskas on Wednesday nights during the football season from 6-7p

-My wife and I have two boys Brady and Colton, and a daughter named Kinley.
+My wife and I have two boys Brady and Colton, and two daughters named Kinley and Hannah.
 We have two dogs, Emma, a Rottweiler, and Paisley, a St. Bernard.

 Email JB at email@example.com.